codepath/android_guides/Android-Unit-and-Integration-testing.md

 #### Robotium Example

-Let's take a look at writing blackbox integration tests with Robotium for our "SimpleApp".
+Let's take a look at writing blackbox integration tests with Robotium for our [SimpleApp](https://github.com/thecodepath/android-simple-app).
 First, you need to setup a "Test Project" much the same way as you would for the Android Testing Framework above.
 So check the previous "example" section above and generate a "Test Project" called "SimpleAppTest".
-Be sure to download the simple app and read what the app does in the previous section testing section as well.
+Be sure to download the [SimpleApp](https://github.com/thecodepath/android-simple-app) and read what the app does in the previous section testing section as well.

 Next, we need to add the [robotium jar](https://code.google.com/p/robotium/downloads/list) to our Test Project.
 Download the latest "robotium-solo-X.X.jar".
 You need to add the robotium JAR to the Libraries on the projects Build Path.